JeanBaptiste-dlb/PathfinderVault/game mastering/core principles/Enconters.md

 + You can derive an idea like you pull a thread until it becomes interesting e.g.
 	+ A robot in a cave
 	+ A robot in a cave that digs for eternity
-	+ A robot in a cave that digs for eternity on behalf
+	+ A robot in a cave that digs for eternity on behalf of a mastermind trying to make a city collapse on itself